 If you’re facing an imminent foreclosure in Ohio, you should how the process works and learn about your rights under both federal and state laws.
 To get valuable information about Ohio foreclosure procedures, read on.
 (To learn what to do—and what not do—if you’re facing a foreclosure, see Foreclosure Do’s and Don’ts.)

-Most foreclosures in Ohio are judicial, which means a court handles the process.
+Foreclosures in Ohio are judicial, which means a court handles the process.
 The process officially begins when the loan holder (called the “lender” in this article) files a complaint with the court.
 After the lender files the complaint, you’ll be served a copy, along with a summons.
 The summons tells you about the suit, how to contact the lender’s attorney, and that the deadline to file a response to the suit, which is called an “answer.”
+Generally, you get 28 days to respond by serving your written response to the lender's attorney.
+If you decide to respond to the suit, you must also file the answer with the court within three days of serving it.
+If you need more time to answer, you can file a motion with the court asking for an extension.

-Generally, you get 28 days to respond.
-If you fail to file a timely answer, the lender will likely get a default judgment.
+If you fail to answer the suit, the lender will likely get a default judgment.
 But if you file an answer, the foreclosure proceeds through the litigation process.
-The lender will likely file a motion for summary judgment asking that the court grant judgment in favor of the bank because there is no real factual issue to deal with at trial.
+The lender will likely file a motion for summary judgment asking that the court grant judgment in favor of the bank because there's no real factual issue to deal with at trial.
 If the court grants summary judgment, the judge will order the home sold at a foreclosure sale.
 If the court denies summary judgment, the foreclosure case will eventually go to trial where you’ll have to prove your case.
 If you’re unsuccessful, the judge will enter a judgment that allows a foreclosure sale.